STORIES & NEWS

 Paul Philp has been making ceramics for over 50 years.
 His ceramics are hand-built and fired multiple times.
 Thin layers of slip, organic material and glaze build and strip away to reveal a subtle yet intricate depth in his surfaces.

-Working from his home studio in Bath, Paul quietly focuses on his studio pottery. his pieces evoke a feeling of beguiling serenity.
+Working from his home studio in Bath, Paul quietly focuses on his studio pottery.
+His pieces evoke a feeling of beguiling serenity.
 Philp’s work features in the permanent collections of the Musée des Beaux Arts in Montréal, the Cité de la Céramique in Sèvres, France, and the Musée Ariana in Geneva.

 His influences include Japanese Minka building, architecture, tribal and ancient art, but above all the natural world.
 As he put it once,